christhekeele/shards/README.md

 }).
 ```

-But this record is totally transparent for you, `shards` provides a dedicated module
+This record is totally transparent for you, as `shards` provides a dedicated module
 to handle the `state`: [shards_state](./src/shards_state.erl).
 With this utility module,
-you can fetch the state, get any property and also other functions.
+you can fetch the state, get any property, and other functions.

 ## Using shards_local directly